-RECREATIONAL USE: For the purposes of these Regulations, this will include all those activities commonly considered to be recreational in nature, and will also include as examples, but not limited to, the following: skiing, golf courses, horseback riding and polo fields, hunting and fishing, picnic areas, playing fields (such as baseball, soccer, etc.), shooting or archery ranges, snowmobile trails, swimming areas, tennis courts, walking and/or nature trails.
+RECREATIONAL USE: For the purposes of these Regulations, this will include all those activities commonly considered to be recreational in nature, and will also include as examples, the following: skiing, golf courses, horseback riding and polo fields, hunting and fishing, picnic areas, playing fields (such as baseball, soccer, etc.), shooting or archery ranges, snowmobile trails, swimming areas, tennis courts, walking and/or nature trails.
 This will also include buildings which are accessory to the above activities.

-RECREATIONAL VEHICLE (RV): Means a vehicle which is: (a) Built on a single chassis; (b) 400 square feet or less when measured at the largest horizontal projection; (c) Designed to be self-propelled or permanently towable by a light duty truck; and (d) Designed primarily not for use as a permanent dwelling but as a temporary living quarters for recreational, camping, travel, or seasonal use.
+RECREATIONAL VEHICLE (RV): A vehicle which is (i) built on a single chassis, (ii) 400 square feet or less when measured at the largest horizontal projections, (iii) designed to be self-propelled or permanently tow able by a light duty truck, and (iv) designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel or seasonal use.
+This definition was added to the NFIP so that a differentiation could be made between Recreational Vehicles and Manufactured Homes.

-RESIDENTIAL SIGNS: See SIGNS, RESIDENTIAL.
+RESIDENTIAL SIGNS: See SIGNS, RESIDENTIAL

-REST HOME: See HEALTH CARE FACILITY.
+REST HOME: See HEALTH CARE FACILITY

-RESTAURANT: An establishment where food and drink is prepared served and consumed primarily within the principal building.
+RESTAURANT: An establishment where food and drink are prepared, served and/or sold.

-RETAIL USE: Includes enclosed restaurant, café, shop and store for the sale of retail goods, personal service shop and department store; and shall exclude drive-up service, free- standing retail stand, gasoline service and motor vehicle repair, new and used car sales and service, trailer and mobile home sales and service.
+RETAIL USE/RETAIL SERVICE: Includes shops and stores for the sale of retail goods, personal service shop and department store; and shall exclude drive-up/drive-through/drive-in, free-standing retail stand, gasoline service and motor vehicle repair, new and used car sales and service, trailer and mobile home sales and service.